mensbeam/Arsse/docs/en/040_Compatible_Clients.md

 The Arsse does not at this time have any first party clients.
 However, because The Arsse [supports existing protocols](/en/Supported_Protocols), most clients built for these protocols are compatible with The Arsse.
-Below are those that we personally know of and have tested with The Arsse.
+Below are those that we personally know of and have tested with The Arsse, presented in alphabetical order.

 <table class="clients">
  <thead>